Wednesday, February 8, 2023

 Good Day – Annyeong Hasibnikka (안녕하십니까)

-Annyeong Hasibnikka is a formal way to greet someone, for example, by welcoming customers to show politeness and a high level of respect.
+Annyeong Hasibnikka is a formal way to greet someone, for example, by welcoming customers to show politeness and high respect.
 The literal translation of this in English is also “hello.”

 Good Morning